WETA/ 20th Century Fox

 But it would be (mostly) for naught if the actors didn't compel, and thankfully, they do.
 As usual, Cameron casts based on the characters, not star power.

 Worthington, whose next-big-thing status was starting to feel scarily undeserved after Terminator Salvation, delivers on the promise, believably segueing back and forth between crippled human and newly skilled jungle cat.
 Saldana, last seen romancing Spock in Star Trek, dons her own pointy ears and alien skin with aplomb, all sensuality and strength (it should be noted, parents, that the MPAA is apparently just fine with female nudity as long as it's on a computer-enhanced blue person).

 Stephen Lang and Giovanni Ribisi are ironically more cartoonish than the Na'vi in the villain roles, but Joel David Moore and Michelle Rodriguez give good support, and Weaver is effortlessly charming.

 As for the 3D—after the first hour or so, you almost forget it's there on an overt level, feeling instead a kind of subconscious immersion in the world.
 And what a world.

-If you're not silently saying "holy crap!" to yourself at least 10 times during the movie, you might not be human.
+If you're not silently saying "Holy crap!" to yourself at least ten times during the movie, you might not be human.

 The 180—a Second Opinion: Like Titanic, Avatar demands you check your cynicism at the door.
 If you're determined to make "Dances With Smurfs" parallels, you can.
 If mockery of made-up words floats your boat, there's plenty of material for that, too.

-Avatar's been nominted for Best Picture.
+Avatar's not even out yet, and it's been nominted for Best Picture.
 Check out other noms our 2010 Golden Globes: Notable Nominees gallery